The Corn Islands: Big Corn & Little Corn Island

 Home to around 800 people speaking Creole-English and Spanish, Little Corn Island is one the most friendly places you’re likely to find, with a real sense of community and people willing to talk with you and share their experiences, as well as help you out.

-Both the Corn Islands were under British rule from the 17th to the 19th Century and were often visited by pirates in these waters.
+Both the Corn Islands were under British rule from the 17th to the 19th Century and were often visited by pirates and privateers passing though these waters.